 Transportation Secretary Richard Davey expects the plates to be available in the late summer or early fall after MassDOT works with the One Fund to design the image.

-The governor also said he was "incredibly disappointed" by the raid conducted by U.S. Marshalls to shut down the unlicensed, underground Dorchester radio station Touch 106.1 FM, which has been an outlet for black community voices in Boston.
-Patrick said his office tried to dissuade the U.S. Attorney's office from taking the action it did to close the station.
+The governor also said he was "incredibly disappointed" by the raid conducted by U.S. Marshalls to shut down the unlicensed, underground Dorchester radio station Touch 106.

 "You'd like to think of them bringing more of a problem solving approach.
 Touch is a pretty important voice in the community.
 I've been on it many times, and I have tremendous respect for the team over there," Patrick said.